-Found 110 - 120 results of 122 programs matching keyword " history of exploratorium"
+Found 110 - 120 results of 125 programs matching keyword " history of exploratorium"

+Originally produced for NOVA in 1982, Jon Else's film takes a look behind the scenes at the Exploratorium.
+The film follows the development of three exhibits from prototype to museum floor.
+Palace of Delights won a Cine Golden Eagle Award and was shown at the International Film and Television Festival of New York.
+A collection of random quotes by Exploratorium founder, Dr.Frank Oppenheimer.
+In this short film Frank Oppenheimer gives us some of his visions for what he is creating in the beautiful Palace of Fine Arts.
+This film dates back to 1969, the year that the Exploratorium was founded.
 Jon Boorstin's 1974 film, Exploratorium, was nominated for the Academy Award for Documentary Short Subject.
 This film explores the museum through imagery and sound, without a narrative voice-over.
 Shortly after Frank Oppenheimer's death, Exploratorium staff share their experiences working with Frank, and tell us why staff retention at the Exploratorium was never an issue.
 Dr. Sydney Brenner won the Nobel prize in physiology or medicine in 2002 for his work with the tiny nematode, C. elegans.
 Dr. Brenner recruited the one-millimeter worm in the early sixties as the ideal model organism to study cell differentiation and organ development.
 In this program, he describes how new model organisms are established for studying basic physiology, recounts his reaction to seeing Watson and Crick's DNA model for the first time, and offers advice to young scientists just starting out.
 We explore behind the scenes in the "tank room" of the Darwin Centre, where thousands of biological specimens up to 300 years old are kept.
 Bat curator Richard Harbord and photographer Frank Greenaway explore questions about our furry flying friends in Belize.
 We also talk with bat experts in London and at the Exploratorium.
 What is visual literacy--and who is literate?
 Join guest lecturer James Elkins in an evening of commentary on the many ways we "read" the visual world and assign meaning to what we see.
 Join the Origins team as they travel to Antarctica.
 We sent Mary, Noel, Paul, and Julie to explore scientific wonders from McMurdo to the Pole.
 Learn all about the extreme science being conducted at the South Pole in a daily dispatch from Terra Australis Incognita!
-Learn more from the South Pole, as Mary and Noel speak to scientists about the DASI telescope Dr. Nils Halvorson is in the Live@ studio and sheds light on the DASI telescope at the South Pole.
-Learn all about video games: genres, history, and current news.
-This live Webcast was conceived, written, directed, and produced entirely by High School Explainers at the Exploratorium.